logic-notation

 The Exclusive-OR (XOR) gate produces a high output only when its inputs are different.
 This is the heart of arithmetic circuits like the HALF_ADDER.

-While ANSI's distinctive shapes are great for basic gates, they start to struggle when we move into sequential logic.
-How do you draw a "distinctive shape" for a 4-bit counter with synchronous reset and asynchronous load?
-You don't.
-You draw a box.
+ANSI’s distinctive shapes work well for basic gates, but they do not scale to complex sequential components.
+There is no natural “distinctive shape” for a 4-bit counter with synchronous reset and asynchronous load.

 In digisim.io, when you place a REGISTER_8BIT, you’ll notice it follows this rectangular convention.
 It’s cleaner, it’s labeled, and it tells you exactly what each pin does without requiring you to memorize a specific silhouette.